Over 1 day

-- For precision, use a stud finder to locate the studs in the wall where you want to hang your shelving.
+- Use a stud finder to locate the studs in the wall where you're hanging shelving.
 Mark the position lightly with a pencil.

-- Once you’ve located the first stud, measure to find the rest — the center of one stud will be 16 or 24 inches from the center of the neighboring studs.
+- Locate the first stud and measure to find the rest.
+The center of one stud will be 16 inches or 24 inches from the center of its neighboring studs.